Dr. Vincent A. Miller

 The Department of Campus Recreation offers a variety of services, such as: aquatics, intramural sports, club sports, informal recreational outdoor programs, fitness consulting, and group fitness classes.
 All are based in the Student Recreation Center (SRC), located at 1300 Sustella Avenue.
-These activities are open to all students who register for four or more academic hours or who have a least one hour and have paid the student fees.
 The SRC is a state-of-the-art facility that includes three multipurpose basketball courts, an indoor jogging and walking track, a 9,000-square-foot weight room featuring free weights and cardiovascular equipment, an indoor pool, three racquetball courts, a large multipurpose aerobics room, and a 27-foot custom-built climbing wall.

 The Intramural Sports program is designed to provide all students, faculty, and staff the opportunity to participate in organized recreational competitions.
-Structured leagues and tournaments are offered in a diverse array of sporting activities, such as flag football, softball, basketball, soccer, volleyball, tennis, racquetball, and ultimate frisbee.
-The Intramural Sports program offers over 40 different activities during the academic year.
+Structured leagues and tournaments are offered in a diverse array of sporting activities, such as flag football, softball, basketball, soccer, and volleyball.
+The Intramural Sports program offers over 10 different activities during the academic year.

-The mission of Outdoor Programs is to provide access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
+CORE Outdoor Programs provides access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
 There are four different areas in Outdoor Programs: ropes course, climbing wall, outdoor trips, and outdoor rental center.
-Outdoor programs provides a venue for VSU groups to work on their team development skills.
-It also offers another way for students to experience the outdoors while still being on campus.
-The 27-foot climbing wall is located inside the student recreation center and makes you feel as if you were climbing a real mountain.
-We offer belay certification and beginning and advanced climbing classes.
-The Outdoor Trip Program, working in partnership with the Outdoor Adventure Club, travels to places close to VSU.
-Trips have included rock climbing, whitewater rafting, canoeing, mountain biking, Nordic skiing, bouldering, back packing, and skydiving.
+The Outdoor Trip Program travels to places close to VSU.
+Trips have included rock climbing, canoeing, mountain biking, and back packing.
 The Outdoor Rental Center provides students with outdoor equipment for personal use.

 Individual career counseling is available for students who wish to explore how their abilities, values, and interests match particular career fields.
-Seminars on career-related topics are also offered each semester.
-Students may utilize the varied resources in the office including printed career materials, occupational videos, and computer-assisted career exploration programs.
+Students may utilize the varied resources in the office including printed career materials, career informational videos, and computer-assisted career exploration programs.
 The office offers internships, cooperative education opportunities, and part-time jobs to assist students with gaining practical experience related to their career goals.

-For more information about our services or to schedule an appointment, students may call or drop by in person.
-The Office of Career Opportunities, Powell Hall-West, 2nd floor; telephone 229-333-5942; click here to visit the web site.
+For more information about services or to schedule an appointment, students may call or drop by in person.
+Career Opportunities, Student Union, 2nd floor, (229) 333-5942, www.valdosta.edu/career.

 Individual counseling is available for students who wish to discuss and explore their thoughts, feelings, behaviors, and lifestyles.
 In addition, group counseling provides an opportunity for students to grow in their communication, social, and interpersonal skills with others who have similar goals and interests.
 Counselors are available to conduct workshops or make presentations on specific topics for classes, residence halls, campus organizations, fraternities and sororities, or other student groups.
 The Center also provides consultation to students, staff, and faculty regarding issues of human functioning and development.

-The Counseling Center is accredited by the International Association of Counseling Services, Inc. It is located in Powell Hall-East, 2nd floor.
+The Counseling Center is accredited by the International Association of Counseling Services, Inc. It is located in the Student Health Center, 2nd floor.
 Appointments may be made in person or by calling 229-333-5940.
 When necessary, referrals will be made on campus or in the community so that all available resources are utilized.

 The Student Health Center, located on Georgia Avenue at the end of the Pedestrian Mall, provides routine health care, along with some emergency care, for all students who have satisfied the health fee requirement.
-Health care is provided by a physician, nurse practitioners, a physician assistant, registered and licensed practical nurses, a pharmacist, a medical technologist, and office staff.
-All students living in campus housing are required to pay the health fee, regardless of the number of hours in which they are enrolled.
-There is also a new facility fee that is paid by all students.
+Health care is provided by nurse practitioners, registered and licensed practical nurses, a pharmacist, a medical technologist, and office staff.

 Through our roommate matching system in the Housing portal, our Housing staff strives to pair students together, according to their preferences marked on the housing applications.
 Students also have the option of rooming with a friend who will also be attending VSU.
-All students have to do is to mutually request each other by placing their requested roommate’s VSU e-mail address on their housing application.
-The Housing office does its best to accommodate all requests.
+The Housing & Residence Life office does its best to accommodate all requests.

 Housing Accommodations for Students with Disabilities

 Specially equipped facilities for students with disabilities are available.
-Students requesting modified housing because of a disability must register with the Access Office in Farbar Hall, telephone 229-245-2498.
-The Access Office will notify Housing and Residence Life of any reasonable accommodations required to meet a resident’s housing needs.
+Students requesting modified housing accommodation may register with the Access Office in Farbar Hall, telephone 229-245-2498.
+The Access Office will notify Housing & Residence Life of any reasonable accommodations required to meet a resident’s housing needs.

 Residence Hall or Apartment Contract

-Housing applications cannot be made until a student has been formally accepted by Valdosta State University.
+Housing applications cannot be initiated until a student has been formally accepted by Valdosta State University.
 Prospective residents will need a VSU ID number, username, and password to access the Housing portal.
 An application fee is required of all students at the time they apply for campus housing.
-All students are also required to pay a deposit of $300 by the deadlines established in the Housing Contract to reserve a room in the residence halls.
+All students are also required to pay a deposit by the deadlines established in the Housing Contract to reserve a room in the residence halls.
 The housing contract outlines conditions under which refunds may be made.
 All students applying for campus housing will be required to contract for housing for the academic year.

 Student Conduct Office

 The primary responsibility of the Student Conduct Office (SCO) is to oversee and conduct the student disciplinary process on campus.
 The SCO deals mostly with individual violators but is also called on to assist with groups that violate the Code of Conduct.
 The SCO is located on the third floor of the Student Union in the Office of the Vice President for Student Affairs and Dean of Students.
 The SCO assists students, staff, and faculty in the determination of the appropriate response to alleged violations of the Student Handbook’s Student Code of Conduct.
-The SCO’s primary mission is to get students back on track regarding the completion of their degree program.
+The SCO’s main goal is to redirect student misconduct in support of the achievement of academic goals.
 For more in-depth SCO information, please call 229-333-5941 or visit SCO’s web page.

 Faculty, staff, and students of Valdosta State University are advised that the unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs and alcohol is prohibited, and violations of this policy will result in appropriate disciplinary action, to include suspension or termination.